Mali: Education

 Public education in Mali is in principle provided free of charge and is compulsory for nine years between the ages of seven and sixteen.
 The system encompasses six years of primary education beginning at age 7, followed by six years of secondary education.
-Mali's actual primary school enrolment rate is low, in large part because families are unable to cover the cost of uniforms, books, supplies, and other fees required to attend.
+Primary school enrollment rate is low, in large part because families are unable to cover the cost of uniforms, books, supplies, and other fees required to attend.

-In 2017, the primary school enrolment rate was 61% (65% of males and 58% of females).
-In the late 1990s, the secondary school enrolment rate was 15% (20% of males and 10% of females).
+In 2017, the primary school enrollment rate was 61% (65% of males and 58% of females).
+In the late 1990s, the secondary school enrollment rate was 15% (20% of males and 10% of females).
 The education system is plagued by a lack of schools in rural areas, as well as shortages of teachers and materials.

-Estimates of literacy rates in Mali range from 27–30 to 46.4%, with literacy rates significantly lower among women than men.
-The University of Bamako, which includes four constituent universities, is the largest university in the country and enrols approximately 60,000 undergraduate and graduate students.
+Estimates of literacy rates range from 27–30 to 46.4%, with literacy rates significantly lower among women than men.
+The University of Bamako, which includes four constituent universities, is the largest university and enrolls approximately 60,000 undergraduate and graduate students.

 Health

 Mali faces numerous health challenges related to poverty, malnutrition, and inadequate hygiene and sanitation.
-Mali's health and development indicators rank among the worst in the world.
+Health and development indicators rank among the worst in the world.
 Life expectancy at birth is estimated to be 63.2 years in 2024.
 In 2000, 62–65% of the population was estimated to have access to safe drinking water and only 69% to sanitation services of some kind.
 In 2001, the general government expenditures on health totaled about US$4 per capita at an average exchange rate.

-Efforts have been made to improve nutrition, and reduce associated health problems, by encouraging women to make nutritious versions of local recipes.
-For example, the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) and the Aga Khan Foundation, trained women's groups to make equinut, a healthy and nutritional version of the traditional recipe di-dèguè (comprising peanut paste, honey and millet or rice flour).
+Efforts have been made to improve nutrition and reduce associated health problems by encouraging women to make nutritious versions of local recipes.
+For example, the International Crops Research Institute for the Semi-Arid Tropics and the Aga Khan Foundation trained women's groups to make equinut, a healthy and nutritional version of the traditional recipe di-dèguè (comprising peanut paste, honey and millet or rice flour).
 The aim was to boost nutrition and livelihoods by producing a product that women could make and sell, and which would be accepted by the local community because of its local heritage.